AN1001/Cambridge-Wifi-Connection-Setup-Tool/README.md

 # Automatic Script to connect
 ### Warning
 This was vibe coded to follow the above steps, use at your own risk, verify yourself that this script is safe to run.
+It has also not been tested

 ### Setup